sujay26p/sujay26p/README.md

 - 👋 Hi, I’m Sujay
 - 👀 I’m interested in Full stack development.
-- 🌱 I’m currently learning and working on Spring framework...
+Currently learning and working on Spring Framework.

 <!---
 sujay26p/sujay26p is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.